-The Protection of Children from Sexual Offences Act is a comprehensive act that came into force in November 2012.
-The Ministry of Women and Child Development introduced the act.
+The Protection of Children from Sexual Offences Act is a comprehensive act that was enacted in November 2012 by the Ministry of Women and Child Development.
 Commonly known as POCSO Act, the act deals with offences related to children.
-This act addresses heinous crimes and protects a child from sexual assault, sexual harassment and pornography.
+This act protects heinous crimes, such as sexual assault, sexual harassment, and pornography, perpetuated on children..

 Why was the POCSO Act enacted?

-The POCSO Act, 2012 was enacted to safeguard the children’s interests.
-The POCSO Act, 2012 tend to protect the child from sexual offences.
-The act is gender-neutral and recognizes both girls and a boy as a victim of sexual violence.
+The POCSO Act, 2012, was enacted to safeguard children’s interests and protect the child from sexual offences.
+The act is gender-neutral and recognizes both girls and a boy as victims of sexual violence.

-Further, the act was required as the Indian Penal Code was inadequate to address Sexual Assault, Sexual Harassment, Pornography and Sexual Violence against boys and a child.
+Furthermore, the act was required as the Indian Penal Code (IPC) was inadequate to address sexual assault, sexual harassment, pornography, and sexual violence against boys and children.
 IPC does not explicitly recognise these crimes.
-The POCSO was also required as the procedure for the crime reported under IPC is more rigid.
+POCSO was required because the procedure for the crime reported under IPC is rigid.
 Such a procedure is not child friendly.
 Even an adult is scared to visit a court when summoned to appear in the court; such a situation would have been more difficult for a child.

 Features of the POCSO Act

-- The Act defines the various types of offences, touch-based, non-touch, penetrative, pornographic crimes etc., in detail and doesn’t leave any kind of offence.
+- The act defines the various types of offences, including touch-based, non-touch, penetrative, and pornographic crimes, in detail and does not leave out any kind of offence

-- The act also defines the person under the age of 14 as a child.
+- The act defines the person under the age of 14 as a child

-- The act also has a feature to give compensation to the victim.
+- The act mandates compensation to the victim

 - The INNOCENT TILL PROVEN GUILTY principle does not apply in the matter related to the POCSO Act, 2012.
-Once a complaint gets filed in this case, it gets presumed that he had the intention to commit a sexual act.
+When a complaint is filed in this case, it is presumed that he had the intention to commit a sexual act

-- If a child goes through abuse at home, he will get relocated by the Child Welfare Commission for care and protection.
+- If a child goes through abuse at home, he is relocated by the Child Welfare Commission for care and protection.

-The problem of child sexual abuse is more severe than any other crime.
-There is no such day when a single case of child sexual abuse does not get reported in India.
-There was a report in 2007, which was a study done by women and child development.
-In this report, 53.2% of the children have faced more than one form of sexual abuse.
-Out of this, 53.2% of the children, 52.94% were boys.
+Child sexual abuse is more severe than any other crime.
+Numerous child sexual abuse cases are reported in India in daily.
+A 2017 report by Women and Child Development department revealed that 53.2% of the children have faced more than one form of sexual abuse.
+Of the 53.2% of the children, 52.94% of the people were boys.

-The abusers generally are the people who knew the child personally and are in a position of trust and responsibility.
-In such a situation, the cases are generally not reported, or even the child’s parents don’t know about the condition.
+Generally, abusers are people who knew the child personally and are in a position of trust and responsibility.
+In such a situation, the cases are generally not reported.
+In many cases, even the child’s parents do not know about the condition.

-Further, the National Crime Reports Bureau released a report in 2018.
-The report stated that the number of reported rape cases was 21 605, and the number of cases is quite huge.
+The National Crime Reports Bureau released a report in 2018 that stated that the number of reported rape cases was 21 605.

-The worst part is that the number of reported cases is less than the number of offences every day.
-And the situation becomes severe as the person committing the crime is trustworthy and close to the child’s family.
+The report states that the number of reported cases is less than the number of offences committed every day.
+The situation becomes severe as the person committing the crime is trustworthy and close to the child’s family.

 Offences and POCSO Act Punishment